Asimoved/fibo_socketio/README.md

 - git
 - docker
-- socketio (python-socketio for the client)
+- python-socketio (for the client: pip install python-socketio)
+- websocket-client (for websocket connection and not just polling: pip install websocket-client)

 ## Installation